pressureless/paper_md/papers/Generic/Generic.md

 ```

 with ❤ `$x_p$` = (-y, x)❤, ❤ `$v_p$` = (-v, u)❤, and u is a 6-vector.
-Note that u1 and u3 are scalars in 2D, namely the first-order and second- order derivative of the angular velocity of the rotation of the frame.
+Note that u1 and u3 are scalars in 2D, namely the first-order and second-order derivative of the angular velocity of the rotation of the frame.
 The reformulation of Eq.
 (7) into Eq.
 (14)–(17) is a straightforward exercise in algebra.
 Eq.
 (14) shows that the vector field and the reference frame are completely separated: M contains only v and its derivatives, while all information of the frame is stored in u.

 Eq.
 (13) is minimized using Eq.
 (14), which can be written as the solution of the linear system